mianqiu00/Loanable/README.md

 ## Author

-This project was developed by [mianqiu00](https://github.com/mianqiu00).
+This project was developed by [Yitian Wang](https://github.com/mianqiu00).